reillypascal/personalsite-ssg/pages/posts/2024/03/rss-is-nice.md

 - [a closer listen](https://acloserlisten.com/)
     - This site focuses on instrumental album reviews.
 I appreciate that the [writers](https://acloserlisten.com/staff/) are numerous and prolific — I get reviews in my inbox every day.
 [RSS](https://acloserlisten.com/rss)
 - [Avant Music News](https://avantmusicnews.com/)
     - AMN has been a particularly helpful jumping-off point.
 They do a mixture of their own reviews and sharing reviews from other sites.
-They describe themselves as covering music that's "challenging, interesting, different, progressive, introspective, or just plain weird" — exactly what I like to hear.
+They describe themselves as covering music that's “challenging, interesting, different, progressive, introspective, or just plain weird” — exactly what I like to hear.
 [RSS](https://avantmusicnews.com/rss)
 - [Fringes of Sound](http://www.onthefringesofsound.com/)
-    - A blog that covers "independent experimental, ambient, noise, and other music that falls well outside the mainstream."
+    - A blog that covers “independent experimental, ambient, noise, and other music that falls well outside the mainstream.”
 I haven't been able to find out as much as some of the others, but the Instagram page lists just one person, a [Lars Haur](https://www.instagram.com/lars_haur/), so this may be a single-person project.
 [RSS](https://www.onthefringesofsound.com/feeds/posts/default?alt=rss)
 - [Outside Noise](https://www.outsidenoise.org/reviews/)
     - I had known about this blog for a while, but I found that keeping my news and blogs in a bookmarks folder and having to repeatedly check to see if anything new was posted discouraged me from reading.
 I also find managing bookmarks on my phone to be especially irritating, and unfortunately, if I don't have something on my phone I'm less likely to check it.
 [RSS](https://www.outsidenoise.org/reviews?format=rss)
 - [Yeah I Know It Sucks](https://yeahiknowitsucks.wordpress.com/)